enrico404/GestioneCampionati/README.md

 # GestioneCampionati
-Project for the exam of object oriented proggramming at University of Modena and Reggio Emilia
+Project for the exam of object oriented programming at University of Modena and Reggio Emilia

 # Run